NuclearPhoenixx/certification-mark/README.md

 **Fork to enable GitHub Pages for the certification mark generator.**

+**EDIT: IMPORTANT!
+THIS IS NO LONGER NEEDED.
+IF YOU JUST WANT TO DOWNLOAD THE SVGs OR PNGs, GO TO YOUR PROJECT PAGE IN THE OSHWA PROJECT LIST!**

 I'm too lazy to download the code everytime I needed a certification mark from the generator.
 That's why I created a GH Pages website that just hosts the HTML file indefinitely!
 Go to this URL to visit the generator: [https://nuclearphoenix.xyz/certification-mark/](https://nuclearphoenix.xyz/certification-mark/)

 The code is taken from this gist here: [https://gist.github.com/jywarren/f4ff501cf73f972caf74e42f2f8bf2d0](https://gist.github.com/jywarren/f4ff501cf73f972caf74e42f2f8bf2d0)